Indianapolis: American Civil War and Reconstruction

 Following the Civil War and in the wake of the Second Industrial Revolution, Indianapolis experienced tremendous growth and prosperity.
 In 1880, Indianapolis was the world's third-largest pork packing city, after Chicago and Cincinnati, and the second-largest railroad center in the U.S. by 1888.
+In 1889 the city hosted the first Indianapolis May Festival; a classical festival of national reputation that was held annually through 1898.
 By 1890, the city's population surpassed 100,000.
 Some of the city's most notable businesses were founded during this period of growth and innovation, including L. S. Ayres (1872), Eli Lilly and Company (1876), Madam C. J. Walker Manufacturing Company (1910), and Allison Transmission (1915).

 20th century

 Some of the city's most prominent architectural features and best known historical events date from the turn of the 20th century.
 The Soldiers' and Sailors' Monument, dedicated on May 15, 1902, would later become the city's unofficial symbol.
 Ray Harroun won the inaugural running of the Indianapolis 500, held May 30, 1911, at Indianapolis Motor Speedway.
 Indianapolis was one of the hardest hit cities in the Great Flood of 1913, resulting in five known deaths and the displacement of 7,000 families.

 Once home to 60 automakers, Indianapolis rivaled Detroit as a center of automobile manufacturing.
 The city was an early focus of labor organization.
 The Indianapolis streetcar strike of 1913 and subsequent police mutiny and riots led to the creation of the state's earliest labor-protection laws, including a minimum wage, regular work weeks, and improved working conditions.
 The International Typographical Union and United Mine Workers of America were among several influential labor unions based in the city.

-As a stop on the Underground Railroad, Indianapolis had one of the largest black populations in the Northern States, until the Great Migration.
-Led by D. C. Stephenson, the Indiana Klan became the most powerful political and social organization in Indianapolis from 1921 through 1928, controlling the City Council and the Board of School Commissioners, among others.
+As a stop on the Underground Railroad, Indianapolis developed one of the largest African American populations in the Northern States, though this demographic prominence was complicated by the Great Migration, as outmigration patterns shifted and other northern cities became destinations.
+Led by D. C. Stephenson, the Indiana Klan became the most powerful political and social organization in Indianapolis from 1921 through 1928, controlling the City Council and the Board of School Commissioners.
 At its height, more than 40% of native-born white males in Indianapolis claimed membership in the Klan.